scalacenter/bloop/website/content/docs/developer-documentation.md

 $ bin/install.py --dest $HOME/.bloop --nailgun <nailgun-commit-sha> --coursier <coursier-version> --version <version>
 ```

+### Installing bloop locally in OSX (brew)

+If you use brew to install and manage Bloop's different versions and want to
+try a new local version, the `install` sbt command will also publish a local
+ruby formula you can use with:

+`brew upgrade --build-from-source ${PATH_TO_LOCAL_HOMEBREW_FORMULA}`

+Assuming the new installed version is an upgrade.

 ## Running our test suite

 Bloop has a rich integration test suite that requires build definitions to